tutumcloud/support-docs/feature-reference/service-links.md

 Tutum's service linking capabilities have been modeled after Docker's own [Container Links](http://docs.docker.com/userguide/dockerlinks/).
-It serves two purposes:

-* Creates secure network links between linked containers across different hosts
-* Provides a basic service discovery functionality
+It provides a basic service discovery functionality.
 Linking a "client" service to a "server" service automatically configures the "client" service with the following:

 * Sets a group of environment variables with information about the exposed ports of the "server" service: IP address, port and protocol
 * All of the "client" service environment variables are replicated to the "server" service with an `ENV_` prefix
-* A DNS hostname is added that resolves to the "server" service IP address
+* A DNS hostname is added that resolves to the "server" service IP address.

-It's better explained with an example.

-## Real world example
+## Service link example

 ![](https://s.tutum.co/support/images/service-links-diagram.png)

-Let's say that you are running a web service (`my-web-app`) with 2 containers (`my-web-app-1` and `my-web-app-2`).
+Imagine that you are running a web service (`my-web-app`) with 2 containers (`my-web-app-1` and `my-web-app-2`).
 You now want to launch a proxy service (`my-proxy`) with one container (`my-proxy-1`) that will balance HTTP traffic to each of the containers in your `my-web-app` application, with a link name of `web`.

 ### DNS hostnames

-In the example above, the `my-proxy` containers will also have the following hostnames available:
+In the example above, the `my-proxy` containers will have the following hostnames available:

 Hostname | Value
 - | -